Fred Patten says,

 Phil found me as a professional dealer who helps distribute the book, and asked me to review it.
 I don't make costumes, just wear them, so I put out a request to the Furry community for their reviews.
 I selected two to share, by Schrix and Kellan Meig’h.

 Critter Costuming: Making Mascots and Fabricating Fursuits, by Adam Riggs (Nicodemus), is the first published book about fursuit making.
 Shameless plug: I sell it at the lowest cost on the net to help spread the hobby ($32 with free U.S. shipping).
-You can buy it via Furbuy, or with payment by Paypal to firstname.lastname@example.org.
+You can buy it via Furbuy, or with payment by Paypal to patch.ofurr(at)gmail.com.

 The magazine also includes my updated article about street fursuiting, and fursuit-making book reviews.
 It offers a respectful, "gentle introduction to the Furry fandom and fursuit costuming" to other realms of geekdom, going against this tongue-in-cheek pecking order.